fluffysquirrels/mqtt-async-client-rs/README.md

-# mqtt-client-rs
+# mqtt-async-client-rs

-An MQTT 3.1.1 client written in Rust.
+An MQTT 3.1.1 client written in Rust, using async functions and tokio.

 ## To run automated tests